funtastix/rinnaitouch/README.md

 This component has a dependency on `pyrinnaitouch` which currently resides in a subdirectory but in the future will be installed automatically by Home Assistant.

+## Capabilities

+To support the controller and make it work with the HA climate entity,these are the mappings:

+HVAC modes:
+HVAC_MODE_HEAT_COOL → Manual Mode (all operating modes) HVAC_MODE_AUTO → Auto Mode (all operating modes) HVAC_MODE_OFF → Unit Off (any operating mode)

+PRESET modes:
+PRESET_COOL → Cooling mode
+PRESET_HEAT → Heater mode
+PRESET_EVAP → Evap mode

+You can manipulate the Fan as required.
+Fan Only mode in Evap will turn off the pump.

+I have added support for an external temperature sensor, as it bothered me to have 0 degrees in the UI all the time.
+NC-6 Controllers do not report their temperature.
+(NC-7s do, but I have not implemented that yet)

+Basically, it supports the full functionality of the network controller.
+I have mapped these via HVAC states and PRESETS:

+I have not tested the Cooling mode, as I do not have cooling

 ## Further Plans

 1. <del>Work on stability.
 Sending commands is not fully reliable.
 The above documentation, page 16 indicates how to properly deal with that.</del>
-2. Filter HVAC modes by system ability
+2. <del>Filter HVAC modes by system ability</del>
+3. Implement reading NC-7 temperature for when no external sensor is set up
+4. Implement zone switches (I do not think I will go to the extend of implementing other settings per zone)
-3. Break out the library `pyrinnaitouch` and upload to PyPi
+5. Break out the library `pyrinnaitouch` and upload to PyPi
-4. Make component HACS compatible
+6. Make component HACS compatible

 ## Installation